RSV3/nuvine/docs/dev_getting_started.md

 # In order to deploy static files

+  * You run these commands from your local machine, not from staging or prod
   * Edit winedora/settings_debug.py and set DEBUG = False
   * Run the following to sync static files with Amazon s3: